The Swank Multiple Sclerosis Diet

 One of the old-time strategies for making the symptoms of multiple sclerosis go into remission was to follow a low-fat diet, one that was first proposed by a medical doctor named Roy Swank.

-With what we know now about fat, it may be important to put the low fat (17%) Swank diet into perspective before you start it.
+With what we know now about fat, it may be important to put the low-fat (17%) Swank diet into perspective before you start it.
 Dr. Swank began his studies at the end of the 1940s with 150 patients in Montreal who had multiple sclerosis.
-He found that of the patients who consumed 17 grams of fat, only 21% of had serious problems, in comparison to those who ate a diet of 30 grams fat and 75% of them had serious problems.
-In the group that ate the most fat in their diet (49 grams of fat), 81% of them had serious problems over a 20-year period of time.
+He found that of the patients who consumed 17 grams of fat, only 21% had serious problems, in comparison to those who ate a diet of 30 grams of fat and 75% of them had serious problems.
+In the group that ate the most fat in their diet (49 grams of fat), 81% of them had serious problems over 20 years.

-Knowing what we know now about diet and nutrition, plus knowing potential causes of multiple sclerosis and how the disease progresses, the low fat Swank diet is not necessarily a good idea.
-The reason why is because the American diet was vastly different in the 1940s than it is now.
+Knowing what we know now about diet and nutrition, plus knowing the potential causes of multiple sclerosis and how the disease progresses, the low-fat Swank diet is not necessarily a good idea.
+The reason why is that the American diet was vastly different in the 1940s than it is now.

 What Did People Eat in the 1940s?